digitaltrails/vdu_controls/README.md

 DVI, HDMI, or USB - but not built-in laptop panels (though laptop integration is possible via plugin scripting; see below).

-By default, `vdu_controls` offers a subset of controls - these include brightness, contrast, and audio controls - with additional options available via the **Settings dialog**.
+A subset of controls is shown by default - these include brightness, contrast, and audio controls - with additional options available in the **Settings dialog**.

 For convenience, a single **ambient-light-level slider** can simultaniously adjust _all_ displays, each following its own custom profile:
 _one slider to rule them all_.
 Each profile defines a a curve that maps ambient light-level to display-brightness.
 Realtively flat curves